- About us

-Past and current projects, that can be seen in detail under the ‘research projects’ tab, include
+Past and current projects, which can be seen in detail on the ‘research projects’ page, include

 - Development of evidence-based school intervention program to address violence against women and girls in Western Sydney, in conjunction with Western Sydney Wanderers football club and Paramatta City Council